 My bonus was deposited into my bank account this morning.
 I plan on celebrating America Saves Week by putting a large portion of the newly-found cash towards paying down my student loan.

 Updated December 21, 2011 and originally published February 29, 2008.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.